-What is jungian analysis?
+What is jungian psychoanalysis?

 Who look outside, dreams; who looks inside, awakens.